IsaacBreen/starfield/README.md

+# starfield

-`starfield` allows you to create `attrs` classes with a single field that can be initialized using variadic positional arguments (i.e. the star `*`).
-This makes it easier to create complex data structures with `attrs` without having to explicitly pass a list to the initializer.
+`starfield` is a Python package that allows you to create `attrs` classes with a single field that can be initialized using variadic positional arguments (i.e. the star `*`).
+This makes it easier to initialise list-like structures with `attrs` without having to explicitly pass a list to the initializer.

 ## Installation